lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 The Lightly Datapool keeps track of the selected samples in a csv file called `datapool_latest.csv`.
 It contains the filenames of the selected images and their embeddings.
 This feature is currently only supported without training of a custom model.
-Please make sure `enable_training=False` is set in your worker config.
+Please make sure :code:`'enable_training': False` is set in your worker config.